-Locations with the most potential for wave power include the western seaboard of Europe, the northern coast of the UK, and the Pacific coastlines of North and South America, Southern Africa, Australia, and New Zealand.
-The north and south temperate zones have the best sites for capturing wave power.
+Locations with the most potential for wave power include the western seaboard of Europe, the Pacific coastlines of North and South America, Southern Africa, Australia, and New Zealand.

 World Wave Energy Resource Map (ref.
 Wikimedia Commons)